 Russellville Independent Schools intend that employees and students have a safe and orderly work and learning environment.
 Therefore, the Board does not condone and will not tolerate harassment of or discrimination against employees, students, or visitors to the school or District, or any act prohibited by Board policy that disrupts the work place or the educational process and/or interferes with an employee’s job responsibilities or student learning.

-Employees or students who believe that they, or any other employee, student, or a visitor to the school or District is being or has been subjected to harassment or discrimination shall bring the matter to the attention of the Principal/immediate supervisor or Kenney Hartman in the Central Office as required by Board policy.
+Employees or students who believe that they, or any other employee, student, or a visitor to the school or District is being or has been subjected to harassment or discrimination shall bring the matter to the attention of the Principal/immediate supervisor or Jennifer Pope in the Central Office as required by Board policy.
 The District will investigate any such concerns promptly and confidentially.

 No employee or student will be subject to any form of reprisal or retaliation for having made a good-faith complaint under Board policy.
 For complete information concerning the District’s position prohibiting harassment/discrimination, assistance in reporting and responding to alleged incidents, and examples of prohibited behaviors, employees should refer to the District’s policies and related procedures.
 Complaints of harassment/discrimination, whether verbal or written, shall lead to a documented investigation and a written report.
 03.162/03.262/09.42811